Gigaspaces/xap-docs/site/content/xap/12.3/admin/xap-manager-rest.markdown

 You must start a XAP Manager to access the pages using the links below.
 {{%/info%}}

-- Hosts - See the {{%exurl "Host Operations" "http://localhost:8090/v1/index.html#/Hosts"%}} page.
+- Containers - See the {{%exurl "Containers"  "http://localhost:8090/v2/index.html#/Containers"%}} page.
-- Containers - See the {{%exurl "Container Operations" "http://localhost:8090/v1/index.html#/Containers"%}} page.
+- Hosts - See the {{%exurl "Hosts"  "http://localhost:8090/v2/index.html#/Hosts"%}} page.
-- Spaces - See the {{%exurl "Space Operations" "http://localhost:8090/v1/index.html#/Spaces"%}} page.
+- Information - See the {{%exurl "Information"  "http://localhost:8090/v2/index.html#/Information"%}} page.
-- Deployments - See the {{%exurl "Deployment Operations" "http://localhost:8090/v1/index.html#/Deployments"%}} page.
+- Processing Units - See the {{%exurl "Processing Units"  "http://localhost:8090/v2/index.html#/Processing_Units"%}} page.
-- Requests - See the {{%exurl "Request Operations" "http://localhost:8090/v1/index.html#/Requests"%}} page.
+- Requests - See the {{%exurl "Requests"  "http://localhost:8090/v2/index.html#/Requests"%}} page.
-- Information - See the {{%exurl "Information Operations" "http://localhost:8090/v1/index.html#/Information"%}} page.
+- Spaces - See the {{%exurl "Spaces"  "http://localhost:8090/v2/index.html#/Spaces"%}} page.
-- Spark - See the {{%exurl "Spark" "http://localhost:8090/v1/index.html#/Spark"%}} page.
+- Spark - See the {{%exurl "Spark" "http://localhost:8090/v2/index.html#/Spark"%}} page.

 # Online Editor

-You can download the `yaml` configuration file from  {{%exurl "http://localhost:8090/v1/xap-manager-api.yaml""http://localhost:8090/v1/xap-manager-api.yaml"%}} and import or copy and past the yaml content into the {{%exurl "Swagger Editor""http://editor.swagger.io/#!/"%}}.
+You can download the `yaml` configuration file from  {{%exurl "http://localhost:8090/v2/xap-manager-api.yaml""http://localhost:8090/v2/xap-manager-api.yaml"%}} and import or copy and past the yaml content into the {{%exurl "Swagger Editor""http://editor.swagger.io/#!/"%}}.

 ![image](/attachment_files/rest-admin/swagger-ui.png)